ValentineCodes/snowman/README.md

 A user can mint a Snowman for 0.02 ETH.
 Then mint other accessories(NFTs).
 If the accessory has been allowed by the Snowman contract owner to be used for composition, the accessory can be transferred using `safeTransferFrom` to the Snowman NFT contract which triggers the `onERC721Received` function which then adds the accessory to the accessory owner's Snowman specified in the `bytes` param of the `safeTransferFrom` function.
 The `tokenURI` and the `renderTokenById` functions will then return the Snowman with it's accessories.
 Accessories can be removed by users at any time using the `removeAccessory` or `removeAllAccessories` functions.

 `✍️Note: Users are allowed to create an accessory which will be added to the snowman if suitable...
-It's Christmas!
 A Christmas Tree🎄 would be nice, wouldn't it?🙂`

 # Local Development